FCC not seeking divestitures in Sprint/Clearwire/SoftBank deal

-WASHINGTON/NEW YORK (Reuters) - The U.S. telecommunications regulator is not planning to ask Sprint Nextel Corp (S.N) or Clearwire Corp CLWR.O to divest any spectrum in order to gain approval for Sprint’s proposed buyout of Clearwire, two sources familiar with the matter said on Thursday.
+WASHINGTON/NEW YORK, June 27 (Reuters) - The U.S. telecommunications regulator is not planning to ask Sprint Nextel Corp or Clearwire Corp to divest any spectrum in order to gain approval for Sprint’s proposed buyout of Clearwire, two sources familiar with the matter said on Thursday.

 The FCC’s Acting Chairwoman Mignon Clyburn said on Thursday that she has circulated a draft order to the FCC’s other two commissioners recommending approval of the deals.